“It’s more like 30 miles as opposed to this bullsh*t song!” ~ Someone’s outspoken daughter

 Being born in the ’50s carried a bit of burden, and perks, as a baby-boomer2.
 Heck, author Jonathan Pontell labeled late boomers like myself, “Generation Jones”, for those brought forth from 1954 to 1964.
 Generally, a group given big expectations while growing up during the ’60s, only to whacked with a different reality compared to those the previous decade.
 Left to deal with the aftermath and dissolution of Viet Nam and the economic downturn of the ’70s and ’80s.

-At least we’d have some of the best, most revolutionary, music to listen to living through it.
+At least while living through it we’d have some of the best, most revolutionary, music to listen to.

 “ONE of the sunniest songs about Southern California began in frosty Chicago where a 10-year-old Cubs fan named Bruce Belland watched the movie reels about his team’s spring practices on distant Santa Catalina Island.
 “I would sit there in the dark and stare at the players and those palm trees waving in the background and wonder ‘How can it be that warm anywhere in the world when it is so cold here in Chicago?'””